casychow/neslam/README.md

 We then received an output text file and converted the quaternion values into coordinates used by NeRFStudio with the `convert_txt_to_json.py` file.

 <!-- # Phase 3: Testing -->

+README.md was created with the help of hackmd.io